US Supreme Court justices appear to back Mississippi abortion law | DW | 01.12.2021

 Conservative Supreme Court justices on Wednesday indicated support for upholding a restrictive Mississippi abortion law in a decision that threatens to erode, or even annul, the landmark 1973 Roe v.
 Wade ruling legalizing the procedure across the United States.

-Jackson Women's Health Organization, the only abortion clinic in the state of Mississippi since the only other one in the state closed in 2006, has challenged the conservative-backed legislation and has the support of US President Joe Biden.
+Jackson Women's Health Organization, the only abortion clinic in Mississippi since the only other one in the state closed in 2006, has challenged the conservative-backed legislation and has the support of US President Joe Biden.

 Biden, a Democrat, reiterated that stance on Wednesday, as he told reporters: "I continue to support" Roe v.
 Wade.